matthewozon/MINOTAUR/README.md

 # MINOTAUR
-Quadrature for integrale of composed function
+Quadrature for integrals of composed functions